vectra-ai-research/derf/README.md

 ## Attack Execution
-Attacks execution is performed by invoking a Google Cloud Workflow.
+Attack execution targeting both AWS and GCP is performed by invoking a Google Cloud Workflow.
 Workflows can be invoked either on the Google Cloud Console or programmatically with the `gcloud cli`

 ### Executing Attacks on the Console
 1. Log into the [Google Cloud Console](https://console.cloud.google.com/workflows/) and and navigate to the workflows page.